-- 1. Workshops and online training (interactive and passive): hour for hour (1 hour = 1 credit); - College face-to-face classes/courses or similar in-depth training activities: 20%\ of every instruction hour (e.g., 10 hours = 2 credits), up to 6 DSHS CECs per quarter or 9 DSHS CECs per semester\\; - 3.
+- 1. Single topic interpreter skills or knowledge building workshops (in-person or online; interactive or passive): hour for hour (1 hour = 1 credit), with 8 credits maximum; - 2.
+General in-depth interpreter training activities (basic or advanced) hour for hour (1 hour = 1 credit), with 8 credits maximum; - 3.
+College face-to-face in depth interpreter skills or knowledge building courses: 20%\ of every instruction hour (e.g., 10 hours = 2 credits), up to 6 DSHS CECs per quarter or 9 DSHS CECs per semester\\; - 4.
 Conference for interpreters: One (1) hour for at least one full day of conference attendance plus number of hours of interpreter skills or knowledge building breakout sessions totaling up to a maximum of five (5) hours per event, regardless of the length of days of the event (e.g., conference, summit, etc.). - \ DSHS requires certified/authorized interpreters to obtain a total of 20 continuing education credits every 4 years to maintain their certification/authorization status.
 Interpreters' skill set encompasses a variety of interpreting skills as well as specialized knowledge.
 Since a college class/course or similar in-depth training activity normally focuses on a particular subject matter and takes longer (10 hours or more) to complete, it does not by itself offer interpreters the full variety of skills and knowledge necessary to improve their overall effectiveness as interpreters.
-Considering the overarching purpose of continuing education requirements for DSHS interpreters, only 20% of every instruction hour of any college face-to-face class/course or similar in-depth training activity will be applied toward 1 continuing education credit. - \\ Based on US education (postsecondary) credit systems (15 hours of class time = 1 credit): one semester (45 hours of class time or 3 credits) = 9 DSHS CECs; one quarter (30 hours of class time or 2 credits) = 6 DSHS CECs.
+Considering the overarching purpose of continuing education requirements for DSHS interpreters, only 20% of every instruction hour of any college face-to-face class/course or similar in-depth training activity will be applied toward 1 continuing education credit.

+\\ Based on US education (postsecondary) credit systems (15 hours of class time = 1 credit): one semester (45 hours of class time or 3 credits) = 9 DSHS CECs; one quarter (30 hours of class time or 2 credits) = 6 DSHS CECs.